timgrossinger/modsecurityhelpers3/README.md

 if it quits unexpectedly it probably did not find logs of the chosen host where it (would have) intercepted (this actually should not happen anymore I think)

-- moi does not show the hosts that I have expected
+- moi does not show the hosts that I have expected.
+Why?

-you should try to clear the VSCS cache (very sophisticated cache system) by launching moi.sh like this
+you should try to clear the TSCS cache (tremendously sophisticated cache system) by launching moi.sh like this

 ```
 ./moi.sh -r